jammykam/Konabos.SharedSource.MenuItemRules/README.md

 3. Create the menu item in the `Core` database under: `/sitecore/content/Applications/Content Editor/Context Menues/Default`.
 Set the **Message** field to your command, e.g. `menu:custom(id=$Target)`

 4. Create a `Rule` under `/sitecore/system/Settings/Rules/Context Menu Items/Rules` in the master database.
-The Rule name should match the sanitized command name which does not include any invaid item name characters.
+The Rule name should match the sanitized command name which does not include any invalid item name characters.
 Using the above as an example: **menucustom** and **menuanother**.

 5. Edit the rule, set your Conditions and then set the Action to **"set the command state to enabled"** in order to make the menu item visible.